noislabs/whitepaper/src/security.md

 randomness before the time allocated, otherwise one can cheat easily by submitting the right ticket.
 At the time the lottery finish, a dapp should ask for the _next_ randomness being available.
-This is exactly the main API endpoint Nois contracts are offering.
-This reduces the chance of using the randomness source "insecurely".
+This is exactly the main API endpoint the Nois contract is offering: `GetNextRandomness { .. }`.
+This reduces the chance of using the randomness source insecurely compared to lower level APIs.

-We may also offer a "getRandomness(round)" endpoint that is to manipulate with care, only for dapps developers that exactly know what they way, as this can be useful for a certain number of use cases still.
+For advanced use cases we also offer a `GetRandomnessAfter { .. }` request type, which allows requesting future randomness (e.g. 24h after the request) and receive it automatically once available.
+Using this securely is more challenging and this is only recommended for apps that have special needs and are aware of the risks.